Christian mythology: Legendary creatures

-Numerous legendary creatures are attested in Christian mythology.
-These include the Behemoth, Leviathan, Angels, Demons, Nephilim, Re'em, Ziz and dragons.
+Numerous legendary creatures exist in Christian mythology.
+Behemoth is a primeval monster attested in the Book of Job, and is often paired with Leviathan, a sea serpent referred to multiple times in the Old Testament who is a version of the Canaanite Lotan.
+In addition, a creature known as Ziz is sometimes added to the duo as the king of the birds.
+A group known as the Nephilim is mentioned in Genesis alongside the "mighty men of old", and are expanded upon in the Book of Enoch as being giant offspring of angels and human women.

 Attitudes toward time

 One traditional depiction of the cherubim and chariot vision, based on the description by Ezekiel.

 According to Mircea Eliade, many traditional societies have a cyclic sense of time, periodically reenacting mythical events.
 Through this reenactment, these societies achieve an "eternal return" to the mythical age.
 According to Eliade, Christianity retains a sense of cyclical time, through the ritual commemoration of Christ's life and the imitation of Christ's actions; Eliade calls this sense of cyclical time a "mythical aspect" of Christianity.

 However, Judeo-Christian thought also makes an "innovation of the first importance", Eliade says, because it embraces the notion of linear, historical time; in Christianity, "time is no longer [only] the circular Time of the Eternal Return; it has become linear and irreversible Time".
 Summarizing Eliade's statements on this subject, Eric Rust writes, "A new religious structure became available.
 In the Judaeo-Christian religions — Judaism, Christianity, Islam — history is taken seriously, and linear time is accepted. [...]
 The Christian myth gives such time a beginning in creation, a center in the Christ-event, and an end in the final consummation."

 In contrast, the myths of many traditional cultures present a cyclic or static view of time.
 In these cultures, all the "[important] history is limited to a few events that took place in the mythical times".
 In other words, these cultures place events into two categories, the mythical age and the present, between which there is no continuity.
 Everything in the present is seen as a direct result of the mythical age:

 "Just as modern man considers himself to be constituted by [all of] History, the man of the archaic societies declares that he is the result of [only] a certain number of mythical events."